NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/00-n4m-intro.md

 Within the consortium, as well as externally, we have several communication possibilities through different channels:

 ### NFDI4Microbiota mailing lists
-For the communication with different groups inside and outside the consortium, the following mailing lists are available:
+For the communication with and within the consortium, the following mailing lists are available:
 - contact@nfdi4microbiota.de (Administration Unit + Outreach Coordination)
 - helpdesk@nfdi4microbiota.de (Helpdesk team)

-Further internally used mailing lists are filed [here](https://nextcloud.nfdi4microbiota.de/f/106084) (internal link).

 ### Rocket Chat
 The Rocket Chat instance of NFDI e.V. is used for low-level communication within the different consortia, the sections, the task forces, and channels created